- Faith and Worship

 I was even more fortunate to meet Father Jack Vu and Msgr.
 Scott Friend, who did not mind the long distance coming to see me and talk to me about my vocation journey.
 Moreover, I am especially grateful to Bishop Anthony Taylor for accepting me as a seminarian of the diocese to continue my study and to take the path of vocation to serve others.
 I am very grateful to the diocese for receiving and supporting me, especially with your prayers, so that I can stand firm in this journey.

-While living and studying at the House of Formation I received a lot of help from the vocation team and from the seminarians.
-I made progress with my English skills and have enriched my spiritual life.
+While living and studying at the House of Formation, I received a lot of help from the vocations team and from the seminarians.
+I made progress with my English skills and enriched my spiritual life.
 That is why the vocations director, Msgr.
-Friend, is sending me to Assumption Seminary to continue studying the pre-theology program and to further cultivate my spiritual life.
-I think a new environment will be good for me to study even though I may be faced with challenges in terms of language and routines.
-Therefore, I request your prayers so that our Lord will help and guide me in this next part of my vocation journey.
+Scott Friend, wanted to send me to Assumption Seminary to continue studying the pre-theology program and to further cultivate my spiritual life.

-If you wish to contact Hong Dai Nguyen, please e-mail Maria Izquierdo-Roque in the Vocations Office or call her at (501) 664-0340.
-This article was published July 1, 2020.
+If you wish to contact Hong Dai Nguyen, please e-mail Georgina Pena in the Vocations Office or call her at (501) 664-0340.
+This article was published Oct.
+11, 2021.
 Copyright Diocese of Little Rock.
 All rights reserved.
 This article may be copied or redistributed with acknowledgement and permission of the publisher.